-- In the short term, for the period 2008-2020, a 20% GHG emissions reduction target has been set through the following measures adopted in the transition towards a decarbonised economy: installation of low-emission equipment by Terranova Papers, optimisation of cogeneration boiler operations at the plants of Besós and MB Papeles Especiales, increase in the portfolio of energy reduction projects and study of investments in biomass combustion technologies. - In the medium term, in the period 2008-2025, a 32% GHG emissions cutting target has been set based on the analysis of investments in more sustainable technologies. - In the long term, in the period 2030-2050, a 40% GHG emissions cutting target will be applied through the study of new low-carbon-emission technologies for the pulp and paper industry.
+- In the short term, for the period 2008-2020, a 20% GHG emissions reduction target has been set through the following measures adopted in the transition towards a decarbonised economy: optimisation of cogeneration boiler operations at the plants of Besós and MB Papeles Especiales, increase in the portfolio of energy reduction projects and study of investments in photovoltaic technologies and biomass combustion technologies. - During 2020 the long, medium and short-term objectives will be updated for the following period.